althaafsn/Kolosal-server-play/README.md

-Below is a polished description of **Kolosal AI** that you can include in your README or project page.
-Feel free to adjust the wording to best suit your style or project needs.

----

 ## Kolosal AI

 **Kolosal AI** is an open-source desktop application designed to simplify the training and inference of large language models on your own device.
 It supports any CPU with **AVX2** instructions and also works with **AMD** and **NVIDIA** GPUs.
 Built to be lightweight (only ~20 MB compiled), **Kolosal AI** runs smoothly on most edge devices, enabling on-premise or on-edge AI solutions without heavy cloud dependencies.